-At a rally yesterday, Congress leader and ex-minister Gurudas Kamat said that if the PM could give Smriti Irani a plum posting and make Anandiben Patel the Gujarat CM, he should have no problem in giving his estranged wife her due
+At a rally yesterday, the Congress leader said that if the PM could give Smriti Irani a plum posting and make Anandiben Patel Gujarat CM, he should have no problem giving his estranged wife her due

 In an apparent dig at Prime Minister Narendra Modi and leaders of right-wing outfits, Congress leader Gurudas Kamat said yesterday that the PM would endorse ‘ghar wapsi’ only after he brought his estranged wife, Jashodaben, home.